aldrichch/CV/README.md

 ## About me
-I'm a data analyst and data scientist with an educational background in business administration.
+I'm a financial data analyst with an educational background in business administration.

 ## Education
 • National Taipei University, M.B.A., Finance.